ProfilePic

 • Non-conforming Loans

-Achieving the American Dream of purchasing a home is elusive to many people.
-Not because they can't afford to buy one, but rather their financial past or income verification documentation doesn't align with conventional loan requirements.
+Many people find it challenging to achieve the American Dream of purchasing a home.
+This is not because they can't afford one but because their financial past or income verification documentation doesn't align with conventional loan requirements.
 Maybe they've overcome bankruptcy or are self-employed.
-Non-qualified mortgage loans, or non-QM loans, are loans that do not meet a qualified mortgage's standards, and lenders can use non-traditional methods of income verification to approve the borrower.
+Non-qualified mortgage loans, or non-QM loans, do not meet a qualified mortgage's standards, and lenders can use non-traditional income verification methods to approve the borrower.

 What's the difference between a qualified mortgage loan and a non-QM loan?

 A qualified mortgage (QM) loan is a mortgage class that meets specific lender and borrower standards, as outlined in the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010.
-The act requires borrowers to show they can pay back the loan on both QM and non-QM loans.
-QM loans cannot have certain more risky features like negative amortization, balloon payments, or interest-only payments.
+The act requires borrowers to show they can repay the loan on both QM and non-QM loans.
+QM loans cannot have risky features like negative amortization, balloon payments, or interest-only payments.

 A non-QM loan is essentially any loan that doesn't meet the criteria of a QM loan.
-Lenders use alternative methods of income verification to assist the borrower get approved.
-Since the loans are not insured, guaranteed, or backed by any government agency, the lender usually keeps the loan in their portfolio.
+Lenders use alternative methods of income verification to assist the borrower in getting approved.
+Since the loans are not insured, guaranteed, or backed by any government agency, the lender usually keeps them in their portfolio.

 Who can benefit from a non-QM loan?

 Self-employed borrowers who can't provide a W-2 or pay stubs to verify their income are ideal candidates for a non-QM loan.
-Lenders can look at their bank statements over the past two years to get a clear picture of their income.
-Other non-QM candidates can include those that have a high net worth without traditionally documented income.
+Lenders can look at their bank statements over the past two years to clearly understand their income.
+Other non-QM candidates can include those with a high net worth without traditionally documented income.

 Pros and cons of non-QM loans

 With non-QM loans, the lender is assuming most of the risk.
-Therefore, lenders can impose their own requirements and terms.
+Therefore, lenders can impose their requirements and terms.
 Generally, lenders tend to be more flexible in their conditions.
 This could make it easier for a borrower to qualify for a non-QM loan when other mortgage loans aren't an option.
-Non-QM loans also allow the purchaser to borrow above the conforming limit set by Fannie Mae and Freddie Mac.
+Non-QM loans also allow the purchaser to borrow above the conforming limit Fannie Mae and Freddie Mac set.
 These loans are also called Jumbo Loans.

-Keeping these pros and cons in mind and your situation in pursuing a non-QM loan will help you determine whether it's the right choice for you.
-Doing research is critical when selecting the type of mortgage loan.
+Considering these pros and cons and your situation when pursuing a non-QM loan will help you determine whether it's the right choice for you.
+Research is critical when selecting a mortgage loan.

-If you would like to learn more about Non-QM loans and if one is right for you, contact the experts at NASB at 855-921-4921, or click here for more information.
+If you would like to learn more about non-QM loans and whether one is right for you, contact the experts at NASB at 855-921-4921 or click here for more information.